inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### ipam_options

-The `ipam_options` tests the IPAM options of the given Podman network.
+The `ipam_options` property tests the IPAM options of the given Podman network.

 ```ruby
   its("ipam_options") { should eq "driver" => "host-local" }